aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/validatepdfastandard/_index.md

 ---
-title: Validate PDF A Standard
+title: Validate PDF Files A Standard
 linktitle: Validate PDF A Standard
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to use Aspose.PDF for .NET to validate PDF files for PDFAStandard with this step-by-step guide.